 This Creamed Mushrooms and Spinach is easy to make just by following a few simple steps.

 - In a large pan over high heat, melt the butter, then add the mushrooms.
-Cook for 5 minutes, or until the mushrooms begin to turn golden on the edges.
+Cook for about 5 minutes, or until the mushrooms begin to turn golden on the edges.

 Storing Ideas